rdforrest/submarine-proportional-pistontank/README.md

   March 2020 now tested in model sub and working well.
   Latest version can also be used for simple sail-winch and pump control.

   August 2021.
 This latest version for a PIC 18f47k42 is untested but was developed in 3 days (using the MCC feature) as opposed to 3 months for the original version using Assembler!
+(I am experimenting with the 18f because of a useful series of articles by Mike Hibbett in Practical Electronics.)